 I am ok now.

-The style of writing is stilted.
+The style of writing in Frankenstein In Baghdad is stilted.
 Frequently the flow is abruptly turned.
 Plot lines are introduced but then lead nowhere.
 Characters jump in the scene and nothing happens with them.
 Many times I felt confused while reading the novel and had to reread whole sections to orient myself.
 It was only after reading 200 pages did I finally feel like I was getting into the novel a bit.
 The bad writing creates a labored reading experience that requires effort on the part of the reader.
 Despite this flaw I though the novel got top marks for creativity.
 It is not easy to address current state of turmoil that is rocking Iraq.
 Introducing elements of the fantastical with dark morbid humor took lots of courage.
 Also, I felt, the novel stayed away from blaming any one party (political or ethnic).
 All are victims and victimizer in one way or another.
 This point was executed well.
 The story gets top marks for describing the hardships of daily life in Baghdad for the average male.
 That alone gives it value that transcends writing style.

 I myself don’t mind bad writing so much.
 I gives me the feeling that a human being sat down and laboured for months or maybe years to come up with something.
 With every awkward phrasing you sense the writer grasping for the right words.
 There is a joy in that, that doesn’t exist in brilliant poetic prose.
 Where the divine finger of the almighty discharged in a frenzied current, perfection in the form of a novel.